 This is the strength of LinkedIn, the details that can be selected are many unlike other Social Networks.
 The sector relating to work activities is very specific and allows you to carefully select the people you are looking for.

-Once you have analysed and decided your target, you can move on to defining a budget.
+Once you have analyzed and decided your target, you can move on to defining a budget.
 You can choose between CPS (amount for each InMail sent successfully), CPC (campaigns for user conversion), CPM (to increase awareness).

 Finally, the campaign must always be checked and readjusted so that the performance is always optimal and the results optimized.

-In short, LinkedIn is certainly not a tool to be underestimated, indeed, it is gaining more and more importance.
+in shorts, LinkedIn is certainly not a tool to be underestimated, indeed, it is gaining more and more importance.

 Many still do not know how to fully exploit its potential and yet, as you can read from this guide, it can significantly increase Brand Awareness and other important aspects of a company.